 were of analytical grade, and raw materials were used without any

-further purification.Human urine was n>an class="Chemical">collected from the male
+nclass="Species">Human uriclass="Chemical">ne was collected from the male

-diluted and ureolyzed (4 days) urine (with flushing in urinals) was
+diluted aclass="Chemical">nd ureolyzed (4 days) uriclass="Chemical">ne (with class="Chemical">n class="Disease">flushing in urinals) was

-diluted further to meet the desired initial Pconcentration before
+diluted further to meet the desired initial P concentration before

 the experiment.
 The average composition of ureolyzed urine is illustrated